The Leaning Tower of Pisa is a symbol of Italy and as recognized as the Colosseum in Rome.

 The most exciting view was the one of the Cathedral and Baptistry.

 Like many visitors, I primarily came to Pisa for the Leaning Tower.

 The Pisa Cathedral was an afterthought.
-However, my attitude changed as I walked up to the facade, with its distinct blind arcades on the upper levels and sculpted bronze doors below.
+However, my attitude changed as I walked up to the facade, with distinct blind arcades on the upper levels and sculpted bronze doors below.